alxwolf/ubios-cert/README.md

 **TL;DR** jump to [Installation](#installation)

+## Branches

+V1.x - this branch here - no longer maintained, for Firmwares 1.x
+main - for (most current?) firmwares, see README of main branch

 ## What it does

 Spare you from certificate errors when browsing to your UniFi Dream Machine (Base / Pro / SE / R)'s administrative page and guest portal.